Boulder08/chunknorris/README.md

 - Example: --preset 720p
 - Default: 1080p

-**--cpu**: Defines the '--cpu-used' parameter in aomenc, or '--preset' in svt-av1.
+**--cpu**: Defines the '--cpu-used' parameter in aomenc, '--preset' in svt-av1 or '-s' in rav1e.
 Lower is better, but also slower.
 - Example: --cpu 6
 - Default: 3

 **--threads**: Defines the amount of threads each encoder may utilize.
 Keep it at least at 2 to allow threaded lookahead in aomenc and much better performance in svt-av1.
 - Example: --threads 4
-- Default: 6 for aomenc, 2 for svt-av1
+- Default: 6 for aomenc and rav1e, 4 for svt-av1

 **--q**: Defines a Q value the encoder will use.
 In aomenc, the script does a one-pass encode in Q mode, which is the closest to constant quality with a single pass.
 In svt-av1, CRF mode is used.
 - Example: --q 16
-- Default: 14
+- Default: 14 for aomenc and svt-av1, 60 for rav1e

 **--min-chunk-length**: Defines the minimum encoded chunk length in frames.
 If there are detected scenes shorter than this amount, the script combines adjacent scenes until the condition is satisfied.
 - Example: --min-chunk-length 100
-- Default: 64 (the same as --lag-in-frames in the default parameters)
+- Default: 64 (the same as --lag-in-frames in the default aomenc parameters)

 **--max-parallel-encodes**: Defines how many simultaneous encodes may run.
 Choose carefully, and try to avoid saturating your CPU or exhausting all your memory.
+Rav1e most likely threads worse so a higher amount is recommended.
 - Example: --max-parallel-encodes 8
 - Default: 4